xpartacvs/go-resellerclub/README.md

-# go-resellerclub
+# Go Resellerclub

-A go helper package for ResellerClub API.
-Port from [anishsheela/phpresellerclub](https://github.com/anishsheela/phpresellerclub)
+A wrapper for ResellerClub API written in Go language.